On braids and links up to link-homotopy: Links up to link-homotopy

 \subsubsection{The 4-component case.}

-Before proceeding with the link-homotopy classification of 4-component links, we need the following technical result. \begin{lem} Let $C$ be a union of simple claspers for the trivial $n$-component braid denoted $\mathbf1$, let $l\in\{1,\cdots,n\}$.
+Before proceeding with the link-homotopy classification of 4-component links, we need the following technical result. \begin{lem} Let $C$ be a union of simple claspers for the trivial $n$-component braid $\mathbf1$, and let $l\in\{1,\ \ldots,\ n\}$.
 Let $T$ be a clasper in $C$ with $l$ in its support and let $C_T=\bigcup T'$ be the union of all claspers in $C$ such that $\supp(T')\cap\supp(T)=\{l\}$.
-Suppose that an $l$-leaf $ f$ of $T$ is disjoint from a $3$-ball $B$ containing all $l$-leaves of $C_T$, then the closure of $\mathbf1^C$ is link-homotopic to the closure of $\mathbf 1^{C'}$ where $C'$ is obtained from $C$ by passing $f$ across the ball $B$ as shown in Figure \ref{figbypass}. \end{lem} \begin{proof} First the result is clear if $T$ as several $l$-leaves, since by Lemma \ref{lemfeuilledouble}, $T$ vanishes up to link-homotopy.
+Suppose that an $l$-leaf $ f$ of $T$ is disjoint from a $3$-ball $B$ containing all $l$-leaves of $C_T$.
+Then the closure of $\mathbf1^C$ is link-homotopic to the closure of $\mathbf 1^{C'}$ where $C'$ is obtained from $C$ by passing $f$ across the ball $B$ as shown in Figure \ref{figbypass}. \end{lem} \begin{proof} First the result is clear if $T$ has several $l$-leaves, since by Lemma \ref{lemfeuilledouble}, $T$ vanishes up to link-homotopy.
 By Remark \ref{rmqclaspcalculus} the edges of any clasper in $C_T$ can freely cross those of $T$ but $f$ and the $l$-leaves of claspers in $C_T$ cannot be freely exchanged.
-However according to Remark \ref{rmqclaspcalculus} again, the leaf $f$ can be freely exchanged with any $l$-leaf of claspers in $C\setminus C_T$, since their supports contain at least $l$ and another common component with the support of $T$.
-By using the closure we can thus slide $f$ in the other direction and bypass the $l$-leaves of claspers in $C_T$ all gathered in $B$. \end{proof}
+However according to Remark \ref{rmqclaspcalculus} again, the leaf $f$ can be freely exchanged with any $l$-leaf of claspers in $C\setminus C_T$, since their supports contain at least some $k\neq l$ which is in $\supp(T)$.
+By using the closure we can thus slide $f$ in the other direction, using the closure of $\mathbf1$, and bypass the $l$-leaves of claspers in $C_T$ all gathered in $B$. \end{proof}